 Encryption can help keep your data safe.
 Many up-to-date phones are encrypted by default.

-If your Android device isn't encrypted by default, and is running Android 4.1 and up, you can choose to encrypt the data on your device.
-On most Android devices, tap Settings Security Encrypt phone.
+If your Android device isn't encrypted by default, and is using Android 4.1 and up, you can choose to encrypt the data on your device.
+On many Android devices, tap Settings Security & location Advanced Encryption & credentials Encrypt phone.

 Some apps can harm your device.
 To avoid harmful apps, you can download from trusted sources, like Google Play.
 Before an app gets published to Google Play, the app is reviewed to make sure it's not harmful.

-If you have the Google Play app installed, and you download apps from other sources, the Verify Apps feature scans those apps before and after you install them.
-If you see a warning from Verify Apps, we recommend not installing that app.
+If you have the Play Store app installed, and you download apps from other sources, Play Protect scans those apps before and after you install them.
+If you see a warning from Play Protect, we recommend not installing that app.

 Turn on 2-Step Verification